allisonmachado/node-boost/README.md

 ## Quick Start

-This is a not available through the [npm registry](https://www.npmjs.com/).
+This is not available through the [npm registry](https://www.npmjs.com/).

 To create a new project based on this blueprint use this repository as a basis: